mulesoft/mule/tools/visualizer/README.txt

 indicated otherwise):

-files        - a list of mule config files - required exec         - the Graphvix executable; can also be specified via MULE_GRAPHVIZ
+files        - a list of mule config files - required exec         - the Graphviz executable; can also be specified via MULE_GRAPHVIZ
                system property
 workingdir   - prefix directory, default "target" outputdir    - destination directory for output